 - An ASTR "is where an individual or family resides in a dwelling unit and rents bedrooms to overnight guests for fewer than 30 consecutive days", according to Portland Zoning Code Chapter 33.207.

 - Thus you can only rent your primary residence.

 - A primary residence is defined as the dwelling in which you live at least 207 days per year; you will only legally be able to rent you unit in your absence for 95 days per year.

 Types of accommodations in which ASTR is allowed

-ASTRs are allowed in all residential structure types (houses, attached houses, duplexes, manufactured homes on its own lot and accessory dwelling units) as long as it stays accessory to a Household Living Use.
+- All residential structure types (houses, attached houses, duplexes, manufactured homes on its own lot and accessory dwelling units) as long as it stays accessory to a Household Living Use.

 Rental permit process

-- Bedrooms must be equipped with a smoke detector and a functioning carbon monoxide alarm (unless there is no carbon monoxide source in the dwelling unit).
+- Bedrooms must be equipped with a smoke detector and carbon monoxide alarm (unless there is no carbon monoxide source in the dwelling unit).